mhfowler/canalswans-gatsby/content/blog/dreams-of-gnosis-draft/dreams-of-gnosis-draft.md

 to have domain over their own body, could be a good starting point for a lot of things, small & large.

-I hope this letter brings some relief or empowerment to someone or some new perspective.
+I hope this letter brings some relief or empowerment to someone or opens some new questions.
 Its been a long year.
 Sending love.